-To establish an environment that supports appropriate risk-taking by the Directors of the Board and Corporate Executive Officers, the Board of Directors establishes the Compliance Committee and the Risk Management Committee as advisory bodies.
+To establish an environment that supports appropriate risk-taking by the Directors of the Board and Senior Vice Presidents, the Board of Directors establishes the Compliance Committee and the Risk Management Committee as advisory bodies.
 The two Committees monitor SBU activities and identify key risks for the Company.
 The Business Strategy Meeting then considers whether the particularly significant risks have been identified and adequate mitigation measures are set.
 The results are reported to the Board of Directors.
 Based on the Committee reports, the Board of Directors assesses and manages the Company's overall risk.
-When the decision-making speed is critical, the Board of Directors entrusts a certain degree of executive decision-making authority to the President, CEO, and Representative Director and oversees the execution status.
+When the decision-making speed is critical, the Board of Director, President and CEOand oversees the execution status.

-To ensure effective oversight of Executive Directors and Corporate Executive Officers, the Board of Directors appoints multiple independent outside Directors of the Board and outside Audit & Supervisory Board members.
-In order to enhance the objectivity and effectiveness of supervisory functions, the Nomination and Compensation Committees are chaired by Independent Directors, and serve as advisory bodies to the Board of Directors.
+To ensure effective oversight of Executive Directors and Senior Vice Presidents, the Board of Directors appoints multiple Independent Directors and Independent Audit and Supervisory Board Members.
+In order to enhance the objectivity and effectiveness of supervisory functions, the Nomination and Compensation

-Regarding nomination and dismissal of Directors and Corporate Executive Officers, the Nomination Committee deliberates whether an appointment or dismissal is appropriate by taking into consideration the overall assessment of candidates for positions including evaluation of performance, capabilities, and qualities.
+Committees are chaired by Independent Directors, and serve as advisory bodies to the Board of Directors.
+Regarding nomination and dismissal of Directors and Senior Vice Presidents, the Nomination Committee deliberates whether an appointment or dismissal is appropriate by taking into consideration the overall assessment of candidates for positions including evaluation of performance, capabilities, and qualities.